MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
 ## Update the Fixed Version Runtime

 If you use the Fixed Version WebView2 Runtime, make sure you regularly update the WebView2 Runtime that's packaged with your app, to reduce security risks.
-When using 3rd-party content in Webview2 apps, always consider the content to be untrusted.
+When using third-party content in Webview2 apps, always consider the content to be untrusted.
 See [Fixed Version distribution mode](../concepts/distribution.md#details-about-the-fixed-version-runtime-distribution-mode).

 <!-- ====================================================================== -->